Mets respond to Cohen tweet with 12-inning win over Giants

 TRAINER’S ROOM

-Mets: C James McCann missed his second straight game with back spasms and could go on the injured list if he doesn’t improve in the coming days. … SS Javier Báez (back spasms) fielded grounders for the third day in a row.
+Mets: 1B Pete Alonso was hit by a pitch on the left elbow in the top of the ninth.
+He initially stayed in the game but was removed in the bottom half of the inning.
+X-rays were negative. … C James McCann missed his second straight game with back spasms and could go on the injured list if he doesn’t improve in the coming days. … SS Javier Báez (back spasms) fielded grounders for the third day in a row.
 He is eligible to come off the IL Sunday.

-Giants: DeSclafani appeared to injure the ankle while covering first base on a ground ball by Dominic Smith in the second inning.
-The right-hander stayed in for one more batter, walking Jonathan Villar, before leaving the game. … 3B Kris Bryant returned to the lineup after missing Tuesday’s game due to mild tightness in his left hamstring.
+Giants: DeSclafani started to feel some pain on the outside of his ankle in the first inning.
+“When I would go to throw a pitch and push off, I was getting pain then,” he said.
+“I think it’s just going to be day-to-day.”
+DeSclafani will get an MRI tomorrow. … 3B Kris Bryant returned to the lineup after missing Tuesday’s game due to mild tightness in his left hamstring.
 He went 0 for 5 with three strikeouts.

 ROSTER MOVES